-As shown in Attachment A, the City is on track to meeting its 5-year goals for activities including: owner-occupied housing rehabilitation, homeless prevention, and public facility improvements.
-The CAPER only includes goal accomplishments for projects that have been completed during the reporting period of July 1, 2017 - June 30, 2018.
-The 5-year 2015-2019 Consolidated Plan will be amended to modify any goals that are not on track.
+As shown in Attachment A, the City is on track to meeting its 5-year goals for activities including: infrastructure improvements, homeless prevention, and public facility improvements.
+The CAPER only includes goal accomplishments for projects that have been completed during the reporting period of July 1, 2018 - June 30, 2019.
+The 5-year goals will be amended to reflect the current trend of accomplishments.

-CAPER 2017-2018 September 24, 2018 Page 3 of 4
+CAPER 2018-2019 September 23, 2019 Page 3 of 4

-Regarding CDBG, progress has been made towards business façade and infrastructure improvements.
+Regarding CDBG, great progress has been made towards infrastructure and public facility improvements.
 Accomplishment goals for public service activities were based on the historical results, however sub-recipients have transitioned to refined data collection methods to avoid duplication of accomplishments which lowered the number of accomplishments reported.
-To help achieve the five year goals, staff has revised the public service request for proposal to identify projects with higher accomplishments counts.
 The City set a goal of creating or retaining 10 permanent jobs, however due to reduced available funding and lack of applications for this type of project this goal will be removed from the 5-year plan through an amendment.
 Permanent jobs are being created through the MASH program which are not counted because it is classified as a CDBG housing rehab program rather than a job creation program.
+A newly implemented micro-enterprise entrepreneurial training program has provided unexpected accomplishments assisting new businesses to develop business plans.

 ESG goals are based on services provided to individuals and families experiencing homelessness.
-Rapid rehousing goals are tracking low as a result of serving only families.
-Rapid rehousing in the coming year will be administered by a different agency which will serve both individuals and families and help to bring annual goals back on track.
+Rapid rehousing goals are tracking low as a result of contracting with two new agencies which both spent several months hiring and training new staff before they were able to start serving clients.
+Additionally, ESG regulations limit contract rents supported by rapid rehousing rental assistance to Fair Market Rent (FMR) standards, which are established by HUD.
+In Pasadena and the surrounding region, FMR is far below market rate rents which presents a significant barrier to program participants looking for available apartments.
 Street outreach numbers are not an accurate representation of the number of people served by these funds.
 The coordinated entry system (CES) outreach component engages with a high volume of clients but only those who complete a lengthy assessment are considered to be served by project.
 Finally, the ESG-funded emergency shelter is open on a weather-activated basis.
 Service goals are not met unless the weather demands that the shelter open enough nights.

-The five-year HOME goal of 317 units for rental housing rehabilitation was based on three projects: Community Arms (131 units), The Groves (42 units), and Centennial Place (144 units).
-The Community Arms project did not move forward when the owner declined the City HOME funds in Year 2 therefore the HOME goal will be amended.
-The Groves was completed in Year 2.
-The second phase of the Centennial Place project is expected to be completed in Year 4 as is the Villa Los Robles rehabilitation project (8 units).
+The five-year HOME goal of 317 units for rental housing rehabilitation was based on the total affordable units in three projects: Community Arms (131 units), The Groves (42 units), and Centennial Place (144 units).
+The Community Arms project did not move forward when the owner declined the City HOME funds in Year 2.
+The Groves (5 HOME-assisted units) was completed in Year 2.
+The HOME-funded first phase of the Centennial Place project (11 HOME-assisted units) was completed in Year 3.
+And the Villa Los Robles rehabilitation project (3 HOME-assisted units) was completed in the current report year (Year 4).
+Per HUD, only HOME-assisted units may be counted towards the five-year goal; other affordable units in a project which may have been subsidized with other local funding sources cannot be counted towards the five-year goal.
+Therefore, staff will return to Council with a substantial amendment to modify (reduce) the current goal of 317 units for the next report year.